DaseinPhaos/alter-intro-std-rs/text/hash-readme.md

 }
 ```

 The required method `hash` should be implemented such that, given a hashing function object `state`, the value of the object is written into it.
-One can also use the `#[derive]` attribute with this trait to implement an default hashing strategy, if all fields of the type imeplement `Hash`.
+One can also use the `#[derive]` attribute with this trait to implement an default hashing strategy, if all fields of the type implement `Hash`.
 The resulting hash will be the combination of calling `hash` on each field.
 Most of the primitive types implements `Hash`.

-The defaultly implemented method `hash_slice` hashes a slice of `Self`.
+The default-implemented method `hash_slice` hashes a slice of `Self`.

 Most of the primitive types and a lot of other types in the `std` implement `Hash`.